-In 2007 a total of 95 samples was used to measure the density of the SMC zones.
+In 2007, 95 samples were used to measure the density of the SMC zones.
 These samples confirmed that the density used for the Lower D of 11.5 cu ft/ton was realistic.
 The other SMC zones varied and it appears that the 11.7 cu ft/ton used overall at Macassa is reasonable.
 The tonnage difference between 11.5 and 11.7 is less than 2%.
 This difference is well within the estimation accuracy of the resources and reserves.